err0r-503/CP/Codo-O-Soccor/digitSumEvenOdd/README.md

 # Solution

-### What Question Says:
+### Analysing Question:
-Basically the questions tells us to sum up the even digits or odd digits of a number and return it.
+Basically the question tells us to sum up the even digits or odd digits of a number and return it.
 We can analyze the Examples to understand it better.

 ### Pseudo Code:
 ```